miekg/skydns2/README.md

 SkyDNS will not (stub)forward packets with this EDNS0 meta data, instead the request will be dropped and logged.

+Remember this will only work when SkyDNS is started with `-stubzones`.

 ## How Do I Create an Address Pool and Round Robin Between Them